Guides

 • Separate detergent, booster, stain treatment, fabric rinse, and dryer products.

-• Look for EPA Safer Choice or EWG cleaning evidence where available.
+• Look for EPA Safer Choice or EWG cleaning sources where available.

 • Surface fragrance, dye, optical brightener, and enzyme context plainly.